5 Proven Hardwood Flooring Thickness Categories

 - Pre-finished Hardwood Flooring Manufacturers

-We’ll look at the two types of flooring, what’s appropriate for the kind of installation you want, and their pros and cons.
+We’ll look at the two types of hardwood flooring, what’s appropriate for the kind of installation you want, and their pros and cons.
 Where a hardwood floor's thickness matters is whether you plan on flipping the home or one you’ll pass down to your great-grandchildren.

 First, let’s look at your two choices for hardwood flooring.